XYY-huijiwiki/data-collection-helper/README.md

 ## todo

-- type assertion is used at `src/components/getYouTubeList.vue`, need to be removed.
+- [ ] type assertion is used at `src/components/getYouTubeList.vue`, need to be removed.
-- type assertion is used at `src/components/getTaobaoItem.vue`, need to be removed.
+- [ ] type assertion is used at `src/components/getTaobaoItem.vue`, need to be removed.
-- type assertion is used at `src/components/getTianmaoItem.vue`, need to be removed.
+- [ ] type assertion is used at `src/components/getTianmaoItem.vue`, need to be removed.
-- update detection.
+- [ ] update detection.
+- [x] Get book info from dangdang.
+Image download is not available yet.

 ## 测试